WICG/sanitizer-api/README.md

 ## Explainer

-The core API of the Sanitizer is rather simple: There are `Sanitizer` objects, and they have a `.sanitize` method that produces a `DocumentFragment` from a given text string.
-Or from another `DocumentFragment`, or even from a whole `Document`.
+The core API of the Sanitizer is rather simple: There are `Sanitizer` objects which encapsulate the information of what the sanitizer is supposed to do, and there is an `Element.setHTML` method which takes a string and (optionally) an options dictionary with a `"sanitizer"` key and a `Sanitizer` instance as a value. `.setHTML` will parse and sanitize the string it receives, and will update the children of the Element it is called on with the result.

 Example:
 ```js